This page has been machine-translated from the original page.

 !help: Extension Help

-The !help extension outputs the command list of ext extension by default.
+The !help extension outputs the command list for the ext extension by default.

-However, the help extension exists in several other extensions as well, and you can access the command lists of each extension with notations like !ext.help or !wow64exts.help.
+However, help commands also exist in several other extensions, and you can access each extension’s command list with notation such as !ext.help or !wow64exts.help.

 !ext.help